CodeYourFuture/curriculum/org-cyf-guides/content/reviewing/checklist/index.md

 ### Edge Cases

-Edge cases are when code does something you're not expecting and you didn't account for in your code.
+Inputs to some code can often be grouped into different categories.

+For example, if you accept a string, there are some strings which are all letters, some which are all numbers, some which contain punctuation, the empty string, and so on.

+Maybe your function accepts strings, but it always tries to get the first character from the string.
+In this case, the empty string is an edge-case - it's something you may need to handle specially, or that you may need to reject with an error.

 Some edge cases are valid data, and some are not.

-Some names contain punctuation; some people may only have a single name; your code must handle these edge cases.
+Some names contain punctuation; some people may only have a single name; your code must handle these edge cases by accepting the names.
 If someone doesn't enter a name at all, your code should reject this edge case and throw an error.

 If your code doesn't notice unexpected inputs, you might rely on data that doesn't exist or are malformed.
 As your code gets more complicated, these problems get more difficult to resolve.